Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Configuration.md

 Another scenario where it may be helpful to use a custom retry policy is when you need to customize the delay behavior, but don't need to adjust the logic used to determine whether a request should be retried or not.
 In this case, it isn't necessary to create a custom `RetryPolicy` class - instead, you can pass in a `DelayStrategy` into the `RetryPolicy` constructor.

-In the below example, we create a customized delay strategy that uses a fixed sequence of delays that will be iterated through using the retry number.
+In the below example, we create a customized delay strategy that uses a fixed sequence of delays that are iterated through as the number of retries increases.
 We then pass the strategy into the `RetryPolicy` constructor and set the constructed policy in our options.
 ```C# Snippet:SequentialDelayStrategy
 public class SequentialDelayStrategy : DelayStrategy
 {